mozilla-mobile/fenix/README.md

 ** Note: The team is currently experiencing heavy triage and review load, so when triaging issues, we will mainly be looking to identify [S1 (high severity)](https://github.com/mozilla-mobile/fenix/labels/S1) issues.
 See our triage process [here](https://github.com/mozilla-mobile/fenix/wiki/Triage-Process).
 Please be patient if you don't hear back from us immediately on your issue! **

+## Getting Involved

+Please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and the [Bugzilla Etiquette guidelines](https://bugzilla.mozilla.org/page.cgi?id=etiquette.html) before filing an issue.
+This is our professional working environment as much as it is our bug tracker, and we want to keep our workspace clean and healthy.

+* [Guide to Contributing](https://github.com/mozilla-mobile/shared-docs/blob/master/android/CONTRIBUTING.md) (**New contributors start here!**)

+* Browse our [current Issues](https://github.com/mozilla-mobile/fenix/issues), or [file a security issue][sec issue].

+* Matrix: [#fenix:mozilla.org channel](https://chat.mozilla.org/#/room/#fenix:mozilla.org) (**We're available Monday-Friday, GMT and PST working hours**).
+Related channels:
+  * [#mobile-test-eng:mozilla.org channel](https://chat.mozilla.org/#/room/#mobile-test-eng:mozilla.org): for UI test automation
+  * [#perf-android-frontend:mozilla.org channel](https://chat.mozilla.org/#/room/#perf-android-frontend:mozilla.org): for front-end (JVM) performance of Android apps
+  * [#android-tips:mozilla.org channel](https://chat.mozilla.org/#/room/#android-tips:mozilla.org): for tips on Android development

+* Check out the [project wiki](https://github.com/mozilla-mobile/fenix/wiki) for more information.

+* Localization happens on [Pontoon](https://pontoon.mozilla.org/projects/android-l10n/).
+Please get in touch with delphine (at) mozilla (dot) com directly for more information.

+**Beginners!** - Watch out for [Issues with the "Good First Issue" label](https://github.com/mozilla-mobile/fenix/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+These are easy bugs that have been left for first timers to have a go, get involved and make a positive contribution to the project!

 ## I want to open a Pull Request!

 We encourage you to participate in this open source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.